jbernardo95/.dotfiles/config/mac-os.md

 Open *Preferences* and setup the following configurations:

+### Network

+- Firewall: yes
+- Automatically allow downloaded signed software to receive incoming connections: No
+- Enable stealth mode: Yes

+Set DNS servers to `1.1.1.1` and `1.0.0.1`.

+### Accessibility

+- Zoom > Use scroll gesture with modifier keys to zoom: Yes / Command
+- Display > Reduce motion: Yes

-### General
+### Control Centre

-- Default web browser: Google Chrome
+#### Control Centre Modules

+- Wi-if: Show in Menu Bar
+- Bluetooth: Show in Menu Bar
+- AirDrop: Don't show in Menu Bar
+- Focus: Show When Active
+- Stage Manager: Don't show in Menu Bar
+- Screen Mirroring: Show When Active
+- Display: Don't show in Menu Bar
+- Sound: Don't show in Menu Bar
+- Now Playing: Don't show in Menu Bar

+#### Other Modules

+- Battery:
+    - Show in Menu Bar: Yes
+    - Show Percentage: Yes

-### Dock & Menu Bar
+#### Menu Bar Only

-- General
+- Clock:
+    - Show the day of the week: Yes
+    - Display the time in seconds: Yes
+- Spotlight: Don't Show in Menu Bar
+- Siri: Don't Show in Menu Bar
+- Automatically hide and show the menu bar: Always

+### Desktop and Dock

+#### Dock

 - Size: 25%
-  - Magnification: No
+- Magnification: Off
 - Postion: Left
 - Automatically hide and show dock: Yes
-  - Show recent application in Dock: No
+- Show suggested and recent application in Dock: No

-  - Automatically hide and show the menu bar on desktop: Yes
-- Sound
-    - Show in Menu Bar: No
-- Now playing
-    - Show in Menu Bar: No
-- Battery
-    - Show percentage: Yes
-- Clock
-    - Show the day of the week: Yes
-    - Use 24-hour clock: Yes
-    - Display time with seconds: Yes
-- Spotlight
-    - Show in Menu Bar: No
-- Siri
-    - Show in Menu Bar: No
+#### Widgets

+- Default web browser: Google Chrome

-### Mission Control
+#### Mission Control

-Automatically rearrange Spaces based on most recent use: Off
+- Automatically rearrange Spaces based on most recent use: Off

+### Notifications

+- Allow notifications when the screen is locked: No

+### Sound

+- Play feedback when volume is changed: Yes

+### Lock Screen

+- Turn display off on battery when inactive: For 1 min
+- Turn display off on power adapter when inactive: For 1 min
+- Require password after screen saver begins or display is turned off: Immediately

-### Security and Privacy
+### Privacy & Security

-- Require password: immediately
 - FileVault: On
-- Firewall: On
-- Automatically allow signed software to receive incoming connections: No

-### Energy

-- Battery
-  - Turn display off after: 1 min
-  - Enable Power Nap while on battery power: No
-- Power Adapter
-  - Turn display off after: 1 min
-  - Prevent computer from sleeping automatically when the display is off: No

 ### Keyboard

-- Key repeat and Delay Until Repeat: Maximum
+- Key repeat rate: Maximum
+- Delay until repeat: Maximum

 ```
 https://github.com/tmux/tmux/issues/353#issuecomment-419286706